Times New Roman® Italic Font Information

 Times? is the universal version of Times, used formerly as the matrices for the Linotype hot metal line-casting machines.
 The basic four weights of roman, italic, bold and bold italic are standard fonts on most printers.
 There are also small caps, Old style Figures, phonetic characters, and Central European characters.

 Times?
 Ten is the version specially designed for smaller text (12 point and below); its characters are wider and the hairlines are a little stronger.
 Times Ten has many weights for Latin typography, as well as several weights for Central European, Cyrillic, and Greek typesetting.

 Times?
 Eighteen is the headline version, ideal for point sizes of 18 and larger.
 The characters are subtly condensed and the hairlines are finer."

 1600s, 17th century, Ads, Advertisment, Advertisments, Anniversary, anno 1600, Announcements, Birthday, Book, British, Business Cards, Catalogs, Catalogues, certificate, Cheap, Classic, Dictionaries, Dictionary, Encyclopaedia, Encyclopedia, English, Family Affairs, Film Titling, Funeral, Headline, Inexpensive, Instructions, Invitation, Lexica, Listings, Magazine, Manuals, Marriage, Menus, Newsletters, Newspaper, Old Style, OpenType, OT, Professional, Readable, Screen, Serif, Static, Std, Text, Transitional, Urkunde, Wedding

-has been added to your font request. fonts have been added to your font request. has been added to your font request. has been added to " " request.
+has been added to your font request. fonts have been added to your font request. has been added to your font request. has been added to " " request. has been added to " " list.
 VIEW HERE